Torsors on semistable curves and degenerations: Introduction

+In the early nineties, in several papers, Bhosle introduced the notion of "generalised parabolic bundles'' as a very useful tool to study the moduli space of torsion-free sheaves by working with objects on the normalization of the singular curve, but this had a intrinsic problem, that it was not amenable to the question of degeneration (however see \cite{bhosle1} and \cite{schmitt2}).
+Teixidor in several paper considered the moduli of bundles on singular curves (see \cite{teix}).
+T. Abe \cite{abe} solved the Gieseker construction for $\tsl(2)$, and Schmitt \cite{schmitt} constructed the universal Gieseker moduli over $\bar{\mathcal M}_{_g}$.
+M. Thaddeus had also considered the $\tsl(2)$ case in his thesis.
+The paper by Kiem and Li \cite{kiem-li} studied more explicit geometry of the Gieseker spaces towards applications.
+There is also a preprint by P. Solis \cite{solis} which should be of some interest.

-In \cite{ns1}, Nagaraj and Seshadri had made some conjectures towards the problem for the case of $\text{\text{SL}(n)}$ in terms of the ``determinant'' morphism on the moduli space of torsion-free sheaves.
+In \cite{ns1}, Nagaraj and Seshadri had made some conjectures towards the problem for the case of $\text{\text{SL}(n)}$ in terms of the "determinant'' morphism on the moduli space of torsion-free sheaves.
 These conjectures were answered fully by Sun in \cite{sun0} and \cite{sun}.
+In 2000-2003, Friedman and Morgan wrote several important papers (one with Witten) (\cite{fm2}, \cite{fm3}, \cite{fmw}) on $G$-torsors on elliptic curves and singular curves.
+In 2004-2005, A. Schmitt, in a series of papers (\cite{schmitt},\cite{schmitt1}, \cite{schmitt2}), brought back the focus on the question of moduli space of $G$-torsors on singular curves and introduced some new ideas on "decorated bundles'' and their slope (semi)stability.